ghoultay/coursework_2023/README.md

 # coursework 2023
-This coursework is about mushroom classification
+This coursework is about mushroom classification.